floragunncom/search-guard-docs/_docs/saml_authentication.md

 ## Kibana configuration

-**For Kibana SAML authentication to work you need at least v14-beta-1 and above.
-This is beta software.
-Configuration keys and other values are subject to change.**
+**For Kibana SAML authentication to work you need at least the Search Guard Kibana Plugin v14 and above.**

 Since most of the SAML specific configuration is done in Search Guard, just activate SAML in your `kibana.yml` by adding: